Dannon10/Dannon10/README.md

 # 👋🏾 Hello there, welcome to my GitHub!

-I'm **Abayomi Dannon**, a passionate **Software Engineer** and proud university graduate.
+I'm **Abayomi Dannon**, a passionate **Software Engineer**.
 I honed my core engineering skills at one of Africa’s top tech institutions — [AltSchool Africa](https://altschoolafrica.com).
 I love building modern, user-centric web applications and thrive in environments that encourage learning, documentation, and innovative problem-solving.

 ---